-The Scout is a well-made hydration pack, with the same sort of high-quality construction you would expect from an adult-sized Camelback.
+The Scout is a well-made hydration pack, with the same sort of high-quality construction you would expect from an adult-sized Camelbak.
 It has a 1.5 liter water bladder, and several storage compartments.
-If your little one wants a hydration pack that holds both water AND gear, the Camelback Scout is an excellent pick.
+If your little one wants a hydration pack that holds both water AND gear, the Camelbak Scout is an excellent pick.

 To compare it to other kids hydration packs, read The Best Kids Hydration Packs.